top of page

 Writer's pictureJan Dehn

-The Dark Side of Culture (8): The Zone of Interest
+The Dark Side of Culture (8): The Culture of Genocide - The Zone of Interest

 The Zone of Interest shows what happens when mass-murder is normalised in the final stages of fascism (Source: here)